Charles Hiram Randall

-Charles Hiram Randall (July 23, 1865 – February 18, 1951), known as Charles Randall, was a member of the U.S. House of Representatives, the California State Assembly and the Los Angeles City Council.
-He was the first council member to face a recall election under the present city charter.
-He was the only Prohibition Party candidate ever elected to Congress, in 1914.
+Charles Hiram Randall (July 23, 1865 – February 18, 1951) was an American newspaper publisher and politician in Los Angeles, California.
+He represented the city in the California State Assembly from 1911 to 1913 and the U.S. House of Representatives from 1915 to 1921.
+He was the only Prohibition Party candidate ever elected to Congress.
+He also served on the Los Angeles City Council from 1925 until 1933 and as President of the City Council for his final term from 1931 to 1933.
+In 1926, he was the first council member to face a recall election under the present city charter.

 Biography

 The son of the Rev. Elias J. Randall and Sarah F. Schooley, Randall was born on July 23, 1865, in Auburn, Nebraska, where he was educated in the public schools.
 He published the Observer beginning in 1885 in Kimball and edited a paper in Harrisburg, both in that state, and various independent weeklies, from 1885 to 1892.
 He worked as a postal clerk with the United States Railway Service, and in 1904, he moved to California, where he worked for two years for the Santa Fe Railroad and then founded the Highland Park Herald in that Los Angeles district, which he edited until 1915.